NVIDIA/deepops/examples/k8s-dask-rapids/README.md

 ### A note on registries

-This example will include building a custom container image that includes integration between the Dask framework and Kubernetes.
+This example will include building a custom container image that includes the libraries we need for integrating RAPIDS, Dask, and Kubernetes.
 Because we're building a custom image, we need to push the image to some container registry that Kubernetes can pull from to run the job.
 DeepOps includes support for running a local registry, but configuration of that system can be site-specific and is out of scope for this example.

 In my workflow below, I am pushing the image to [Docker Hub](https://hub.docker.com).
 If you haven't used Docker Hub before, the [quickstart documentation](https://docs.docker.com/docker-hub/) provides a good tutorial.